 - Save a silica gel pack from a pair of shoes and keep this in the jar with the detergent.

 - Fill a little mesh or muslin bag with uncooked whole grain rice and keep in the jar with the detergent.

 Dress Up Your Storage Container

 Grab a printable label for a Mason jar to store your dish washing powder in my free printables library.

-I made my pour spout dispenser with an old salt container; get the full instructions here at The Craft Patch.
+I made my pour spout dispenser from an empty cardboard salt container; get the full instructions at The Craft Patch.

 More DIY Dishwasher Detergent Ideas